To Add Color to the Day

 I have been spending this time of COVID, not researching, but working through my files and organizing.
 The past few days has been spent with loose newspaper files, scanning, giving them a file name and description in my Excel document, and then filing them away.

 The next article in the pile was a wedding notice.
 One of the good ones.
 The article was published in The Hilbert Favorite (I know this from reading a note from the editor on the back of the clipping).
-I, unfortunately, don’t know the date, but I do know about the wedding.
+I, unfortunately, don’t know the date of the clipping, but I do know about the wedding.

 To add color to the day, you just have to read…